rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Get Teams

-Returns all the teams the configured user is allowed to see
+This action is used to returns all the teams the configured user is allowed to see

 ##### Input